kurzickkrozz/ScriptLib/README.md

 # Welcome to my Script Library!
 ### List of scripts & their descriptions:
 - Anti-bloat.ps1
-  - Removes bloatware from Windows 10/11 installations (read the script before execution for more options)
+  - Removes bloatware from Windows 10/11 installations (Read script before execution for more options)
 - Baseline.ps1
   - Gathers a system forensic baseline REMOTELY (WinRM must be enabled!)
 - CopyDriverFiles_v1.3.ps1